mihalea/i3expo/README.md

 Put the `prtscn.so` in the same directory as the Python script (or adjust the location in the code).

-Put `config` into `$XDG_CONFIG_DIR/i3expo/config` and at the very least adjust the grid settings and the number of workspaces.
+Put `defaultconfig` into `$XDG_CONFIG_DIR/i3expo/config` and at the very least adjust the grid settings and the number of workspaces.
 These are the only mandatory options.
 For the other options, `None` or invalid values will usually (when `ConfigParser` throws a `ValueError`) be interpreted as "use the default".
 Colors can be specified by using their PyGame names or in #fff or #ffffff hex.

 Run `i3expod.py`, preferably in a terminal in order to catch any errors in this pre-alpha state.